11lugg/jon-lugg-chrome-extension/README.md

 # Jon Lugg Chrome Extension

-This was a project to learn how to create a basic google chrome extension.
+This was a project I used to learn how to create a basic google chrome extension.

 It does work and when installed it allows you to view my social media links.